vmonteco/YAPT/README.md

 Where *name* is a string containing a description of the subset, and cases an other iterable containing iterables (again) that will contain arguments to pass to the function for a specific case.

 These arguments must use the `ctypes` API.
 See the examples and https://docs.python.org/3.6/library/ctypes.html#fundamental-data-types for more informations.
+Also strings must be byte strings (`b''`) and not regular python strings ('').

 So the `cases_generator` factory return could look like this :